The Footsteps of Jesus

 pre-eminence given to it above all other gifts and graces.
 "And now abides

-Love is greater than either faith or hope in several
+Love is greater than either faith or hope

-the gospel is applied by faith, and to look for its completion is the work
+salvation of the gospel is applied by faith, and to look for

-of hope; but love is the completion itself, it is that state of mind which
+its completion is the work of hope; but love is the completion

-it is the design of God in all His dispensations to produce.
-A building
+itself, it is that state of mind which it is the design of God in all His

-cannot be erected without scaffolding—but the building is of more importance
+but the building is of more importance than the scaffolding, being the end

-than the scaffolding, being the end for which it was put up; and when the
+for which it was put up; and when the building is finished, the scaffolding

 This leads us to observe, secondly, that love is greater

 than the other graces in point of duration.
-"Love never fails; but
+"Love never fails;

-will have succeeded to believing.
-And as faith will be turned to sight, so
+as faith will be turned to sight — so hope will be lost in

-hope will be lost in full fruition.
-There will be no submission
+full fruition.
+There will be no submission there — for the

-no self-denial, for there will be no cross to take up, and no burden
+— for there will be no cross to take up, and no burden to be borne.
+There

-to be borne.
-There will be no watchfulness, for there will be no
+will be no watchfulness — for there will be no enemy near; there will

-enemy near; there will be no Canaanite left in the land; over the massive
+be no Canaanite left in the land; no thief can ever climb over the

-there, for every need will have been supplied, every sorrow soothed, and
+have been supplied, every sorrow soothed, and every sin forgiven.
+But if

-every sin forgiven.
-But if these graces will be absent, love will be
+these graces will be absent — love will be there; and not faint and

-there; and not faint and feeble as here on earth—but in full vigor and
+feeble as here on earth — but in full vigor and maturity!
+It will be there,

-breast, forever and ever.
-It is thus a grace that will be unending in its
+thus a grace that will be unending in its duration.
+If we possess it

-duration.
-If we possess it here, it will ascend with us above the skies, to
+here — then it will ascend with us above the skies, to be the temper of our

-be the temper of our souls to all eternity.
+souls to all eternity.

 There is another sense in which the pre-eminence of love

 appears.
-Faith and hope are comparatively selfish graces.
-We believe and
+Faith and hope are comparatively selfish

-hope for ourselves; but in the exercise of love we regard the well-being
+graces.
+We believe and hope for ourselves; but in the exercise of love we

-of others.
-Faith and hope are the channels by which the streams of joy
+regard the well-being of others.
+Faith and hope are the channels by

-and peace flow from God to us; but by love, we dispense of those streams to
+which the streams of joy and peace flow from God to us; but by love,

-others.
-In the one case we are made the recipients of happiness; in the
+we dispense of those streams to others.
+In the one case — we are made

-other we become its distributors.
-By the former we are made the heirs of
+distributors.
+By the former we are made the heirs of salvation, to whom

-hand, and leaving a blessing behind us wherever we go.
+a blessing behind us wherever we go!

 We may observe, once more, that the importance of this